On surjective morphisms to abelian varieties and a generalization of the Iitaka conjecture: Introduction

 \begin{coro} Let $f\colon X \to A$ be a surjective morphism from a smooth projective variety $X$ to an abelian variety $A$ where $f$ is smooth over an open set $V\subseteq A$, and $m$ a positive integer.
 Then

 If $m>1$, then $\kappa(A, \widehat{\det} f_* \omega_{X}^{\otimes m})=\dim V^0(A, f_*\omega_X^{\otimes m})$. \end{coro}

 Given a smooth quasi-projective variety $V$, $\kappa(V)$ denotes the log Kodaira dimension, defined as follows: for any smooth projective compactification $Y$ of $V$ such that $D = Y\setminus V$ is a divisor with simple normal crossing support, we have $\kappa (V) = \kappa (Y, K_Y+D)$.
+It is independent of the choice of the compactifications of $V$, see \cite[Section 3]{Iit77}.

-If $\kappa(V)=0$, Corollary \ref{ineq1} is known by \cite[Theorem B]{MP21}.
+If $\kappa(V)=0$, Corollary \ref{ineq1} is known by \cite[Theorem B]{MP23}.
 By \cite[Theorem 3.6, Remark 3.7 and Lemma 3.8]{Men22}, it is already known that (even for klt pairs) $\kappa(A, \widehat{\det} f_* \omega_{X}^{\otimes m})\ge \dim V^0(A, f_*\omega_X^{\otimes m})$, and $\kappa(A, \widehat{\det} f_* \omega_{X}^{\otimes m})=\dim V^0(A, f_*\omega_X^{\otimes m})$ if $m>1$ under the hypotheses of Corollary \ref{ineq1}.
 If the morphism $f$ is a fibration, we also know that $\kappa(V)\ge\kappa(A, \widehat{\det} f_* \omega_{X}^{\otimes m})$ by \cite[Theorem 1.1]{Men22}.
 Corollary \ref{ineq1} shows that $\kappa(V)\ge\kappa(A, \widehat{\det} f_* \omega_{X}^{\otimes m})$ when $f$ is a surjective morphism but not necessarily a fibration, which could not be obtained by the method in \cite{Men22}.
 Instead, it is obtained as a corollary of Theorems \ref{m1} and \ref{m2} which are proved by a different method.

 We remark that we also have

 by using the same method as in the proof of Theorem \ref{m1}, which is the first part of the inequality in Corollary \ref{ineq1} when $m=0$.

 Theorem \ref{eq1} and Corollary \ref{ineq1} have many applications, see \cite[Corollaries 1.2, 1.3, 1.7 and 1.8]{Men22}.